 Hybrid Trailers Are Lighter and Easier to Tow

-Hybrid campers will nearly always weigh less than a similar size standard travel trailer, as manufacturers use aluminum framing and fiberglass siding for a strong yet lighter box.
+Hybrid campers will nearly always weigh less than a similar-sized standard travel trailer, as manufacturers use aluminum framing and fiberglass siding for a strong yet lighter box.

 The “walls” of the hybrid’s extensions are mesh and fabric, which helps keep weight under control so you can pack more supplies and camping gear on RV trips.
 Slideouts on a traditional travel trailer have heavy mechanisms that only add weight per every square foot of space you gain.